GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 While all model elements are mapped to the three fundamental elements, the original model element type is kept by the property *dcterms:type*.
-Storing the the original model element in the dcterms:type property is also important for bidirectional transformations.
+Storing the original model element in the dcterms:type property is also important for bidirectional transformations.

 ### Requirement and Feature